by Dr. C.H. Weaver M.D. updated 11/2021

 The initial studies indicated that approximately 41% of women with advanced BRCA mutated ovarian cancer achieved objective responses. and over 60% of women with "platinum sensitive" disease responded to treatment with Lynparza Furthermore, the objective response rate among women with ovarian cancer, but without BRCA mutations, was 23.9%.(2,4) A series of comparative trials know as SOLO were initiated to confirm the benefits of Lynparza.

 Two-year maintenance therapy with Lynparza significantly delays time to cancer progression and prolongs survival when used as part of the initial treatment strategy for advanced ovarian cancer in women with a BRCA 1 or 2 mutation.
-The initial results were presented at the European Society of Medical Oncology (ESMO) 2018 annual meeting, published in the prestigious New England Journal of Medicine, and updated at the June 2019 American Society of Clinical Oncology Meeting.
-Five year follow up data was presented at the 2020 ESMO annual meeting.
+The initial results were presented at the European Society of Medical Oncology (ESMO) 2018 annual meeting, published in the prestigious New England Journal of Medicine, and updated in the November 2021 Lancet.

 In the “SOLO-1” clinical trial women with newly diagnosed BRCA positive advanced ovarian cancer who were either in remission or with stable disease after platinum based chemotherapy were treated with either Lynparza 300 mg twice daily or a placebo for 2 years or until their cancer progressed, which ever came first.
 Patients with no evidence of disease at 2 years stopped treatment, while those with a partial response could continue treatment.

 Overall the therapy was well tolerated.
 Patients treated with Lynparza did not experience a change in health-related quality of life scores while on treatment.
-Importantly 60% of Lynparza treated patients survived without cancer progression 3 years from the initiation of treatment compared to only 27% of those treated without the maintenance therapy.
-A more specific update was provided at ASCO 2019.
-(3,4)
+Importantly 60% of Lynparza treated patients survived without cancer progression 3 years from the initiation of treatment compared to only 27% of those treated without the maintenance therapy.3,4

-- No new safety signals that were discussed in the updated presentation; however, the long-term safety data from SOLO2 which enrolled platinum sensitive recurrent ovarian cancer patients has shown a concerning 8% rate of myelodysplastic syndrome/acute myelogenous leukemia (MDS/AML) (3).
-This concern will need to be monitored in the SOLO1 population as well, but at this juncture the authors reported no new cases of MDS/AML.
-(14)
+The most common side effects were anemia and neutropenia - the long-term safety data from SOLO2 which enrolled platinum sensitive recurrent ovarian cancer patients has shown a concerning 8% rate of myelodysplastic syndrome/acute myelogenous leukemia (MDS/AML).3 This concern will need to be monitored in the SOLO1 population as well, but at this juncture the authors reported no new cases of MDS/AML.14,17

 The study authors believe that Lynparza maintenance when used as part of initial may actually lead to the cure of additional patients improving the overall outlook for ovarian cancer treatment.
 It also shifts how physicians must think about ovarian cancer treatment; genetic testing for BRCA will need to be done much earlier as part of the initial treatment evaluation.